lyteword/chspurgeon-tod/volume-7/psalm-145.md

 **Verse 14.** Help for the fallible.

-1\.Whatever our present position we are liable to fall.
+1\.
+Whatever our present position we are liable to fall.
 Sickness.
 Loss.
 Friendlessness.
 Sin.

-2\.However low we fall we are not below the reach of God's hand.
+2\.
+However low we fall we are not below the reach of God's hand.

-3\.Within the reach of God's hand we shall experience the action of God's love.
+3\.
+Within the reach of God's hand we shall experience the action of God's love.
 "Upholdeth."
-"Raiseth up."— *C.A.D.*
+"Raiseth up."— *C. A. D.*

 **Verses 15-16.** Universal dependence and divine support.
 The Psalmist here teaches—

-1\.The Universality of Dependence amongst creatures: "The eyes of all wait upon thee."
+1\.
+The Universality of Dependence amongst creatures: "The eyes of all wait upon thee."
 We depend upon God for "life, and breath, and all things."
 Entire dependence should beget deep humility.

-2\.The Infinitude of the Divine Resources: "And thou givest them their meat."
+2\.
+The Infinitude of the Divine Resources: "And thou givest them their meat."
 His resources must be,

 a) Infinitely vast.

 b) Infinitely various.
 Both sufficient and adapted for all.

-3\.The Timeliness of the Divine Communications: "In due season.
+3\.
+The Timeliness of the Divine Communications: "In due season.
 "A reason for patience if his gifts seem delayed.

-4\.The Sublime Ease of the Divine Communications: "Thou openest thine hand", and the countless needs of the universe are satisfied.
+4\.
+The Sublime Ease of the Divine Communications: "Thou openest thine hand", and the countless needs of the universe are satisfied.
 An encouragement to believing prayer.

-5\.The Sufficiency of the Divine Communications: "And satisfiest the desire of every living thing."
+5\.
+The Sufficiency of the Divine Communications: "And satisfiest the desire of every living thing."
 "God giveth to all liberally."
 Our subject urges all men to,

 (a) Gratitude.
 Constant provision should lead to constant thankfulness and consecration.